minnojs/minno-time/docs/time/API.md

 #### Canvas

-The canvas section is responsible for the overall look of the player.
+The canvas is the visable part of the player.
-It controls the shape and appearance of the canvas.
+This section in the settings controls the shape and appearance of the canvas.

 ```javascript
 canvas: {